 Placement of a student into an exceptional student education (ESE) program must comply with procedures established in the Exceptional Student Education Policies and Procedures (SP&P) document.

-- A student will not be placed in an ESE program unless the student meets approved criteria and is properly determined eligible by a staffing committee.
+- A student will only be placed in an ESE program when a staffing committee determines that the student meets eligibility and a parent or guardian consents to Exceptional Student Education.

-- The Individual Education Plan (IEP) document will be used by the IEP team in making appropriate placement decisions based on the identified student service needs.
-The IEP team consists of the parent or guardian, general education teacher(s), special education provider(s), school psychologist or other specialist, LEA representative, and when appropriate, the student.
+- The Individual Education Plan (IEP) team will use the IEP document to make appropriate placement decisions based on the student’s individual needs.
+The IEP team consists of the parent or guardian, general education teacher(s), special education provider(s), school psychologist or other specialist, Local Education Agency (LEA) representative, and when appropriate, the student.

 The general education setting is the first consideration when determining placement for students with disabilities (SWD).
-To the maximum extent appropriate, core instruction should be delivered in the general education classroom to SWD.
+Core instruction should be delivered in the general education classroom to the maximum extent appropriate.

-The district will make available a Free Appropriate Public Education (FAPE) to each SWD through the end of the school year in which the student turns 22 provided he/she is starting the school year as a student aged 21 or younger and has not graduated with a standard diploma (SP&P).
+The district will make available a Free Appropriate Public Education (FAPE) to a SWD through the end of the school year in which the student turns 22, provided the student is age 21 at the start of the school year and has not graduated with a standard diploma.